Print Options

 This course presents an introduction to the principles of cosmology.
 The first part introduces homogeneous, relativistic cosmologies and covers the Robertson-Walker metric, dynamics in the presence of matter, radiation, and dark energy, the universe as a function of time and redshifts, and techniques for calculating observable quantities.
 The next part covers the growth and evolution of structure in the universe including the formation of clusters and voids, correlation functions, and the mass spectrum.
 The next part covers the physics of the early universe, including inflation, primordial nucleosynthesis, and recombination.
 The final part covers current topics in cosmology, including analysis of the cosmic microwave background and tests for detecting and measuring dark matter and dark energy.

-Instructor(s): Austin Joyce Terms Offered: Winter
+Instructor(s): Dan Hooper Terms Offered: Winter

 Prerequisite(s): Open to 4th year undergraduates by consent of instructor.